moby/moby/docs/sources/examples/hello_world_daemon.rst

   process to see what is going on.
 - **$CONTAINER_ID** The Id of the container we want to attach too.

+Exit from the container attachment by pressing Control-C.

 .. code-block:: bash

     sudo docker ps